thassyopinto/Pneumatic-Board/README.md

-This is the internal controller for a Pneumatic Board with Arduino Mega 2560.
+This is the controller for a Pneumatic Board with Arduino Mega 2560.

 Prerequisites: